 Helplines and professional support

-The national confidential NHS service for GPs and GP trainees in England.
-The GP Health Service can help doctors with issues relating to a mental health concern, including stress or depression, or an addiction problem, in particular where these might affect work.
-Access the service by emailing firstname.lastname@example.org or by calling 0300 0303 300.
-The service is available 8am–8pm Monday–Friday and 8am–2pm Saturday.
+This is a confidential NHS service for all doctors and dentists in England that can help with issues relating to a mental health concern, including stress or depression, or an addiction problem, in particular where these might affect work.
+Details on how to access the service are here.

 BMA Wellbeing Support Services